Assyrian politics in Iraq: Iraqi Governorate elections 2009

 The third major list was the Chaldean Democratic Union Party (503).

 The Nineveh seat was won by Saad Tanios Jaji of SIGM.
 The Baghdad seat was won by Gewargis Isho Sada of the BNDP.
 The Ishtar Patriotic List decided not to run in the Basra elections, however, it supported the Chaldean National Congress (CNC.)
 The Basra seat was won by Saad Matti Boutros of the CDUP.

 2009 Kurdistan Region parliamentary election

-Kurdistan Region held elections to elect its 111-member Kurdistan National Assembly on 25 July 2009.
-Five seats are reserved for Assyrians.
+The Kurdistan Region held elections to elect its 111-member Kurdistan National Assembly on 25 July 2009.
+Five seats were reserved for Assyrians.
 There were 8 Assyrian parties that initially signed up to participate in the elections.
-Prior to the elections, BNDP decided to withdraw.
+Prior to the elections, the BNDP decided to withdraw.
 APP and KACP decided to run on a joint list.
-CDUP and CNC merged in a joint list as well.
+CDUP and CNC also merged in a joint list called the "United Chaldean List".

+Most Assyrians living in Ankawa were largely reluctant to discuss politics before the election and were unconfident in politicians' ability to attain their rights.
+The lists that ran as part of the elections also expressed differing political motives; while the CSAPC list ran for the recognition of the three names as one people, the Unified Chaldean List wanted to be considered a separate group and threatened to file suits in the Federal Supreme Court of Iraq.